sanskrit/raw_etexts/mixed/ebhAratI-sampat/kalA/sangItam/tulajendra-bhUpAlaH/sangItasArAmRtam.md

 **              LAKSYAS QUOTED BY TULAJA**

-**The value of the R****ā****ga-chapter in Tulaja's work is enhanced by the fact that he does not rest content with merely defining each Rāga in a verse or a brief formula of Svaras, To enable one to know all the lines and shades which would bring out a Raga in its full contour, he quotes from classic illustrative compositions and other current pieces of his times.
-He says that he would quote old Gītas, Prabandhas, Thāyas and Al****ā****pas, and he does so in the case of each R****ā****ga.
+**The value of the Rāga-chapter in Tulaja's work is enhanced by the fact that he does not rest content with merely defining each Rāga in a verse or a brief formula of Svaras, To enable one to know all the lines and shades which would bring out a Raga in its full contour, he quotes from classic illustrative compositions and other current pieces of his times.
+He says that he would quote old Gītas, Prabandhas, Thāyas and Alāpas, and he does so in the case of each Rāga.
 Sometimes he adds Sūlādis.
-In the verse-description which is first given, the Rāga is described in terms of its Nyāsa, Ansa etc., and in the case of S****ā****davas and auduvas, the Varjasvaras are mentioned.
+In the verse-description which is first given, the Rāga is described in terms of its Nyāsa, Ansa etc., and in the case of Sādavas and auduvas, the Varjasvaras are mentioned.
 Tuluja then shows whether the "Svaragati' in a Rāga is "Vakra' or Sama (straight), Vişama or Jațila.
 Alpatva in the form of Langhana is mentioned.
 In some cases, the Edupu, Ayitta or Muttāyi or Tāna, is given.
 It is also clearly pointed out in some cases what phrases would occur rarely and what never.
-See also the tabulated statement on the R****ā****gas, which I have given below.
+See also the tabulated statement on the Rāgas, which I have given below.
-Leaving the Gīta or additional Gīta (Gitāntara), Thāya (or Thāyantara) and Prabandha quoted for all the R****ā****gas, and also the Sulādi which is given for many Rāgas, we may show here the other illustrations given by Tulaja.**
+Leaving the Gīta or additional Gīta (Gitāntara), Thāya (or Thāyantara) and Prabandha quoted for all the Rāgas, and also the Sulādi which is given for many Rāgas, we may show here the other illustrations given by Tulaja.**

 **P. 73.
 For Kannadagaula a piece is quoted in which the
 name of Tulaja occurs.**